 It has been suggested that adaptations in eye color occurred as a result of a changing environment.
 Some people believe that individuals with blue eyes are the result of an alien species depositing their genetic material into the human genome.

 But if you look at other species on our planet, you will see eye colors come in rainbow, including yellows, reds and oranges.
 Did these differing ocular colors come from aliens as well?

 We are still learning a great deal about eye color with new research happening every day.
 There have also been advancements changing eye color of the iris through medical procedures.

 And of course, you can always buy colored contacts to make your eyes blue, green, hazel or brown!
 I hope you found this post helpful.
-Thanks for visiting Muscle Dude Life.
+Thanks for visiting Guy Counseling.
 Please like us on Facebook!
 Circle us On Google+ and Pin us on Pinterest!